Redbu11dev/UnitPlates-wotlk/README.md

 (!)
 I do not and do not plan to support non-english locales (!)

-No configuration is available atm
+Configuration window - /up or /unitplates

 (!)
 This addon is caching a lot of data, so if you want to play on a different realm, it's probably best to remove config file from WTF folder (!)

-Configuration window - /up or /unitplates

 Features: